Massless graviton in de Sitter as second sound in two-fluid hydrodynamics: Discussion. What are collective modes of de Sitter state?

 \section{Discussion.
 What are collective modes of de Sitter state?}

 The analogue of the second sound mode comes from the dynamics of the normal component of the cosmological fluid represented by scalar curvature ${\cal R}$.
 That is why it is a kind of graviton, a perturbation of scalar curvature ${\cal R}$, which exists in de Sitter in addition to the usual two graviton modes.
+This mode propagates in a completely homogeneous de Sitter state, in which the local temperature and entropy density are space independent.
+The equation (\ref{SpeedSound}) for the speed of sound is derived in the limit of the large wave length, which in the de Sitter state exceeds the radius of the cosmological horizon, i.e. when the second sound is the superhorizon mode.
 If this mode is not an artefact of analogy, then what type of gravitational wave does this second sound belong to?

-There are several options: the second sound in de Sitter spacetime may correspond to the spin-0 graviton,\cite{Wang2011} to helicity-0 graviton,\cite{Izumi2009} to the pseudo Nambu-Goldstone bosons emerging in the slow-roll limit of inflation,\cite{Freese1990,Kitazawa2023,Merchand2025} or to the soft graviton mode viewed as the Goldstone mode of the spontaneously broken symmetry in de Sitter space.\cite{Sloth2025}
+There are several options: the second sound in de Sitter spacetime may correspond to the spin-0 graviton,\cite{Wang2011} to helicity-0 graviton,\cite{Izumi2009} to the pseudo Nambu-Goldstone bosons emerging in the slow-roll limit of inflation,\cite{Freese1990,Kitazawa2023,Merchand2025} or to the soft graviton mode viewed as the Goldstone mode of the spontaneously broken symmetry in de Sitter space.\cite{Sloth2025} It is possible that the gravitational ${\cal R}$ mode (or the $\zeta$ mode \cite{Maldacena2002,Sloth2025}) represents the second sound in the cosmological two-fluid hydrodynamics.

-The emergence of the thermodynamic variable ${\cal R}$, which describes the gravitational degrees of freedom and forms the normal component of the cosmological two-fluid hydrodynamics, is the result of the so-called Kronecker anomaly \cite{PolyakovPopov2022}, or of the Larkin-Pikin effect \cite{LarkinPikin1969}.
-In this anomaly, the extra degrees of freedom emerge in the fully homogeneous state, i.e. at ${\bf k}=0$.
-These extra parameters are space-independent but participate in thermodynamics, as it happens with the curvature ${\cal R}$ in de Sitter \cite{Volovik2025}.
-It is possible that the gravitational ${\cal R}$ mode (or the $\zeta$ mode \cite{Maldacena2002,Sloth2025}) represents the second sound in the cosmological two-fluid hydrodynamics.

 De Sitter state violates (or breaks) translational symmetry.
 In the Painleve-Gullstrand form